ekamenar/ekamenar.github.io/_news/Mechatronics_and_Robotics_studies_At_RITEH.md

 related_posts: false
 ---

-A new Undergraduate Study Program in Mechatronics and Robotics is now available at the University of Rijeka, Faculty of Engineering: <a href="https://upisi.riteh.hr/mehatronika-i-robotika/">Undergradue Study of Mechatronics & Robotics.</a>
+A new <a href="https://upisi.riteh.hr/mehatronika-i-robotika/">Undergradue Study of Mechatronics & Robotics</a> is now available at the University of Rijeka, Faculty of Engineering!